 - A Texas jury awarded a critically injured bicyclist when he ran into the back of a UPS truck partially parked on the roadway

-These represent just a small sample of the large number of cases that UPS may lose in court when they fail to offer a reasonable settlement package for your injuries.
+These represent just a small sample of the large number of cases that UPS may lose in court when they fail to offer a reasonable settlement package for serious injuries.
 UPS and its insurance company know that they are taking a risk when their case reaches the jury.
 Often, it is one that they want to avoid, knowing full well what can happen.

 Having a legal right to financial compensation is not the same as actually getting it.
 First, your lawyer must stand up to powerful corporate interests to get you what you deserve.

-Damages in a UPS Truck Accident
+Possible Damages in a UPS Truck Accident

 - Medical bills